chuchu0512/image-processing-on-ZCU104/README.md

 	* if GPIO has different width with IP, it will get warring, you can ignore it
 * Enter `File/Export/Export Hardware`, choose `include bitstream`, and you will get the `xsa` file
 ## 2.3 control the AXI-GPIO on Vitis
-* create workplace path, copy the xsa file into the path
+* create workspace path, copy the xsa file into the path
 * Open Vitis and `Create Platform Project` in the workplace path.
 Named platform project name same as xsa file name, choose your xsa file as `Hardware Specification` and default other selection
 * Enter `psu_cortex53_0/standalone on psu_cortex53_0/Board Support Package(BSP)`, find `axi_gpio_0` click `Import Example` and create xgpio_example
 * Follow the `Vitis_GPIO.c` code to use functions